 On sale April 4, 1977

 Written by Steve Englehart Penciled by Dick Dillin Inked by Frank McLaughlin Edited by Julius Schwartz Cover by Dick Dillin

 This origin is a love letter to DC's Silver Age as Englehart weaves the entire era to give us a story of the Justice League of America really came together.
 It is the comic book I have read more than any other.
 It is a comic book I read even in the years when I wasn't buying any comic books at all.
 My original (worn out but still complete) copy is the one comic I would want to be buried with.

 Post by Icctrombone on Dec 24, 2014 21:45:31 GMT -5

 12 days of Classic Christmas #1

 Avengers Annual #2 Roy Thomas Don Heck Werner roth Vinnie Colletta 1968

 This is the one.
 When I read this book, I knew there was no turning back from the Avengers.
-My favorite iteration of the team has always been the Original Lineup of Thor, Iron man, The Hulk Wasp and Giantman.
-Here they are in a bizarre world as rulers and it’s up to the less powerful team led by Captain America to defeat them.
+My favorite iteration of the team has always been the Original Lineup of Thor, Iron man, The Hulk, Wasp and Giantman. and later Captain America.
+Here the original 5 are in a bizarre world as rulers and it’s up to the less powerful team led by Captain America to defeat them.
 The classic John Buscema cover depicting the New Avengers Vs the Old Avengers is my most favorite cover of All Time.
 This story opened my mind up to Parallel worlds for the first time and the action was just incredible.
 What a treat to not only see them all but also the rest of the Marvel heroes getting beat by the Original 5.
 All the matchups were awesome but I always liked Giantman facing off against himself as Goliath.
 I barely knew the new heroes but wow , what an intro.

 If there is a more awesome splash page in the history of comics, I've yet to see it.